windranger-io/mantle-xyz/packages/supagraph/docs/graphql/README.md

 ### Can I personalize "Supagraph Playground"?

-- Yes, you can personalize the "Supagraph Playground" by providing a custom logo, favicon and title:
+- Yes, you can personalize the `Supagraph Playground` by providing a custom icon, title and defaultQuery:

   ```typescript
   import { createSupagraph } from "supagraph";